-Humans are imperfect creatures that make mistakes and errors.
-Sometimes these are small and easily corrected and sometimes they have a much larger footprint.
+Humans are imperfect creatures that make mistakes and errors; sometimes, these are small and easily corrected, and sometimes, they have a much larger footprint.
 Once we agree that guys are human and will make mistakes when prescribed PrEP, failure on this medication makes more sense.

 The CDC has developed guidance for providing PrEP to those most at risk for HIV infection.
-(SPOILER ALERT: THIS IS INCLUDES YOU).
+(SPOILER ALERT: THIS INCLUDES YOU).

 Screening is the first phase in the delivery of PrEP.
-The screening phase includes the steps engagement, navigation, and an initial clinical evaluation.
+The screening phase includes the steps of engagement, navigation, and an initial clinical evaluation.
 Screening is often the most time-intensive phase within the PrEP Care System.

 - Engagement includes an HIV risk assessment to identify persons who may benefit from PrEP.
-It also includes education about PrEP basics, including how PrEP works, the importance of medication adherence, and medication side effects.
+It also provides education about PrEP basics, including how PrEP works, the importance of medication adherence, and medication side effects.

 - Navigation services should be offered at the time of PrEP engagement to guide persons in need of PrEP to clinical services and insurance options that will pay for PrEP.
-If the client does not have insurance, navigators or clinic staff should assist the client in obtaining insurance or access to medication assistance programs.
+If the client does not have insurance, navigators or clinic staff should assist the client in obtaining insurance or accessing medication assistance programs.

 - The initial clinical evaluation is the final step in the screening phase and is performed by a medical provider.
-It occurs before prescribing PrEP and includes a brief history, including signs or symptoms of acute HIV or sexually transmitted diseases (STDs), history of kidney disease, a medication review and an assessment of indications for PrEP.
-The provider also should conduct an HIV blood test, evaluate kidney function, check hepatitis B virus (HBV) and hepatitis C virus (HCV) serology,and test for STDs.
+It occurs before prescribing PrEP and includes a brief history, including signs or symptoms of acute HIV or sexually transmitted diseases (STDs), history of kidney disease, a medication review, and an assessment of indications for PrEP.
+The provider also should conduct an HIV blood test, evaluate kidney function, check hepatitis B virus (HBV) and hepatitis C virus (HCV) serology, and test for STDs.

 II.
 PrEP Initiation

 For locations where laboratory testing results, including an HIV test, are available on the same day as drawn, the initiation phase may occur on the same day as the initial clinical evaluation.
-When it is not possible to rule out HIV and normal renal function on the same day as the initial clinical evaluation, it is recommended to initiate PrEP within seven days of the HIV test to minimize the risk of HIV acquisition between the time of HIV testing and PrEP initiation.
-The U.S. Public Health Service’s Preexposure Prophylaxis for the Prevention of HIV Infection in the United States – 2017 Update pdf icon[PDF – 2 MB] provides additional instruction on ruling out HIV infection prior to starting PrEP.
+When it is impossible to rule out HIV and normal renal function on the same day as the initial clinical evaluation, it is recommended to initiate PrEP within seven days of the HIV test to minimize the risk of HIV acquisition between the time of HIV testing and PrEP initiation.
+The U.S. Public Health Service’s Preexposure Prophylaxis for the Prevention of HIV Infection in the United States – 2017 Update pdf icon[PDF – 2 MB] provides additional instruction on ruling out HIV infection before starting PrEP.